 Residential areas were not identified along the initial portion of the Hydro System South Alternative alignment from its beginning to the point of intersection with Highway 389.
-Therefore, human receptors would not be impacted.
-Wildlife sensitive receptors in the area could be temporarily affected by the noise, although it is not expected to be a significant impact because of its temporary nature.
+Therefore, human receptors are not expected to be impacted.
+Wildlife sensitive receptors in the area could temporarily be affected by the noise, although it is not expected to be a significant impact because of its temporary nature.

 The remaining portion of the alignment from Highway 389 to Sand Hollow Reservoir is shared by the Existing Highway and South Alternatives.
 There could be temporary noise impacts on residents, although significant impacts are not expected since most residential areas are expected to be outside of the 90 dBA noise corridor.
-Those within the 90 dBA noise corridor could be impacted during construction.
-These temporary noise impacts would be mitigated through the use of BMPs.
+Those within the 90 dBA noise corridor could be impacted, but the impacts would be mitigated through the use of BMPs.